microsoft/jacdac/services/control.md

     command identify? @ 0x81 { }

-Blink an LED or otherwise draw user's attention.
+Blink the status LED (262ms on, 262ms off, four times, with the blue LED) or otherwise draw user's attention to device with no status light.
+For devices with status light (this can be discovered in the announce flags), the client should send the sequence of status light command to generate the identify animation.

     command reset? @ 0x82 { }